Need help? Chat now!

 Tools and instructions enabling you to maximize the potential of your Hostwinds product and service experience.

-The first step to getting started with White Label Reseller Hosting, is to install and configure WHMCS.
-This can be done rather quickly, and can also be done by our support technicians for you once you order this service from Hostwinds.
-This guide is intended for clients who wish to install this themselves.
+The first step to getting started with White Label Reseller Hosting is to install and configure WHMCS.
+You can do this relatively quickly.
+Our support technicians can also do this once you order this service from Hostwinds.
+The purpose of this guide, though, is for clients who wish to install this themselves.

 Next, click on the link for Purchased Software Downloads, and select the latest version of WHMCS available.
-At time of this article, it would be WHMCS v7.4.2.
-Click the Download link, and the archived folder will be downloaded to your machine locally.
+Click the Download link, and it will download the archived folder to your machine locally.

 Username: Your cPanel / FTP username

 Hostwinds provides you login information in a welcome email upon purchase.
 We also recommend using FileZilla as your FTP client.

 Once you are set up and using your FTP client, navigate to the folder public_html.
 Please keep in mind that anything within this folder is live and online, as is the document root for your main domain name.